Bernardo-MG/library-maven-archetype/src/main/resources/archetype-resources/readme.md

 The project by default comes with a useful series of features:

-- Preconfigured to begin developing a new library fast.
+- Preconfigured POM to begin developing a new library fast.
-- Prepared for continuous integration, which differentiates between development and release artifacts and documentation.
+- Prepared for [Travis CI](https://travis-ci.org/), including configuration files and deployment scripts.
+Check the [Archetype documentation](http://docs.wandrell.com/maven/library-maven-archetype) to find out more.
-- Unit and integration tests suites ready to be run with [TestNG](http://testng.org/).
+- Unit and integration tests suites ready to be run with [TestNG](http://testng.org/) just by using the Maven test and verify commands.
-- A Maven site, using the [Docs Maven Skin](https://github.com/Bernardo-MG/docs-maven-skin), ready to show documentation and several reports.
+- A Maven site, using the [Docs Maven Skin](https://github.com/Bernardo-MG/docs-maven-skin), to contain the documentation, the Javadocs and several reports.
-- Various useful files, such as readme, gitignore and gitattributes.
+- A bunch of useful files, such as readme, gitignore and gitattributes.

 ${symbol_pound}${symbol_pound} Documentation